-Playing with HexOS Part 1: losing my mind and my pool
+Playing with HexOS Part 1: losing my way, my mind and my pool

 I clicked the first thing suggested, Configure users.